trin1t/iotdb/docs/UserGuide/UDF-Library/Climate.md

 + `aggr`: Granularity for calculation. "m" for month, and "d" for day.

 + `period`: history period for data.
 For example, 5 means calculate the past 5 years of data.

+## Euclidean Distance

+### Usage

+This function is used to calculate the Euclidean distance between two input series.

+**Name:** EuclidDis

+**Input Series:** Only support two input series.
+The types are INT32 / INT64 / FLOAT / DOUBLE.

+**Output Series:** Output a single series.
+The type is DOUBLE.
+There is only one data point in the series, whose timestamp is 0 and value is the result.